Skip to contents

 if (FALSE) { # \dontrun{

-# Analyze SQLite telemetry database
+# Analyze SQLite telemetry database from file path

 issues <- bid_ingest_telemetry("telemetry.sqlite")